tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 Here is a list of all (recent and important) changes to InControl and Fx Control:

+* **7 May 2024:**
+  * New 'armorset', 'armormultiply', 'armoradd', 'followrangeset', 'followrangemultiply', and 'followrangeadd' actions to change the armor and follow range of mobs
+  * New 'attackspeedset', 'attackspeedmultiply', 'attackspeedadd', 'armortoughnessset', 'armortoughnessmultiply', and 'armortoughnessadd' actions to change the attack speed and armor toughness of mobs
+  * All actions that modify attributes will now work properly if spread out in multiple rules
 * **1 Jul 2023:**
   * Added 'minlight_full' and 'maxlight_full' keywords.
 These are similar to 'minlight' and 'maxlight' but they will test the full light level (including the sky light level). 'minlight' and 'maxlight' only test block light level
 * **10 May 2023:**